The first solution to solving underinsurance is to find out whether your club is underinsured.

-Perhaps you don’t know if you’re underinsured.
-You’ve covered yourself for the market cost of your club.
-And isn’t that enough?
+At the very least, your insurance should cover the market cost of your club – your sum insured needs to be equal to or greater than the cost of your property as well as the cost of loss of contents.
+But that isn’t enough.
 Actually, to avoid underinsurance, you need to take into account the full cost to rebuild and reinstate the premises.
 This includes: all contents, equipment, building materials, professional fees, outbuildings, debris removal and much more.

 Costs will change over time – so make sure your valuation is up to date

 Inflation is just one of the fluctuating costs to take into consideration.
 You should also consider any items that might be tricky to replace as the cost of this replacement could be higher than expected.

 You should have a maintained inventory of all machinery, equipment and stock stored on your premises and let your insurer know if there are any significant changes that could affect the total you’re insured for.